2DegreesInvesting/ds.cloud/05_more_ways_to_move_data/README.md

 # Run a container from https://www.rocker-project.org/
 docker run --rm -d --name my_container \
   -p 8787:8787 -e PASSWORD=123 \
-  # Less portable.
-Depends on the file system of the host
   -v /bind_mount:/bind_mount \
-  # More portable.
-Does not depend on the file system of the host
   -v volume_managed_by_docker:/volume_managed_by_docker \
   -e ROOT=true \
   rocker/verse